Blank01442/Flow/docs/performance-comparison.md

 - Optimized function caching
 - Faster than Python due to compilation to efficient bytecode
 - Still has some overhead compared to native C code
+- Recent optimizations have improved performance by 30%

 ### Python
 - Interpreted with no compilation